carolzhou/multiPhATE2/README.md

 The gene_caller option specifies which gene caller's results (ie, gene calls) will be used for subsequent functional annotation.
 The choices are:  'phanotate', 'genemarks', 'prodigal', or 'glimmer'.
 To run a gene caller, you must have acquired that third-party code and installed it locally for use with multiPhATE.
 For each gene caller you wish to have run, set that caller's parameter to 'true'.
 In the usual case, you will want to specify gene_caller='phanotate' for annotation of phage genomes.
 You may also provide your own gene calls (referred to as "custom"), but your input file must conform to a modified (simplified) gff format that is recognized by PhATE.
 A custom gene-calls file must be named according to your genome's name (e.g., myGenome.custom) and placed in the PipelineInput/ directory.
 If you select more than one gene caller (or select one and provide one of your own), then PhATE will compute the following gene-call sets: superset (non-redundant list of all gene-caller gene calls), consensus (set of calls that are in agreement among at least two gene callers), and commoncore (calls that are in agreement among all callers).
 You may select as the gene-call set to be forwarded for annotation any of the gene callers or 'superset', 'consensus', or 'commoncore'.
 Only one gene-call set will be annotated in a given multiPhATE run.

 5) Annotation:
 Set to 'true' each blast or hmm process that you want to be run.
 Note that you must have acquired the associated database, and in the next section (Databases) you must configure the location of each database.
 You may also set the desired blast parameters.
 The blast_identity sets the minimum identity that will be considered; any blast result below that threshold will be ignored.
 The hit_count parameters will determine how many top hits will be reported.
 (Note that recent releases of blast+ suggest considering at least 5 hits, and will generate a warning message if you set the hit count to less than 5.)
 You may select hmm search using phmmer, jackhmmer, or hmmscan.
-Currently hmm searches are performed only using the protein fasta databases or the pVOG profile database (future releases of multiPhate are expected to support additional databases).
+Currently hmm searches are performed only using the protein fasta databases or the pVOG protein and VOG gene and protein profile database (future releases of multiPhate are expected to support additional databases).

 6) Databases:
-Most databases used by multiPhATE can be downloaded and formatted automatically using script dbPrep-getDBs.py.
-Find this script in the DatabasePrep/ folder. dbPrep-getDBs.py is provided for your convenience; however, please be aware that web page URLs and filenames may change at any time, effectively breaking the script.
+Most databases used by multiPhATE can be downloaded and formatted automatically using script dbPrep/_getDBs.py.
+Find this script in the DatabasePrep/ folder, and run it from that location. dbPrep-getDBs.py is provided for your convenience; however, please be aware that web page URLs and filenames may change at any time, effectively breaking the script.
 If this happens, do kindly notify us by submitting an issue on the project's github page. dbPrep-getDBs.py will generate a listing of the locations of the downloaded databases, which you may use to fill in the database locations in your multiphate configuration file.
 Always double check that the databases are indeed present and located where listed.
 Alternately, you may download and format the databases by hand, as described below in the Supporting Databases section.
 Downloading large databases can be a time-consuming process, so plan accordingly.
 For each database that you have in-house, specify the full path/filename.
 Note that you may need to prepare in advance all blast databases by running the "makeblastdb" utility (see instructions with blast+ code for how to do that).
 MultiPhate will only run with blast+; it does not support legacy blast.
 For instructions where to download the databases, see the SUPPORTING DATABASES section below.
 Note that KEGG is available by license.
 Note also that in some cases additional files are required.
 In this case, place the additional file(s) in the same directory as the associated blast database.
 For example, place the NCBI accession2taxid file in the same directory as your NCBI virus genome file (see below).
 If you are downloading datasets that you anticipate using specifically with multiPhATE, then it is suggested, for convenience, that you save them in the Databases/ folder in the multiPhATE distribution, but any database can be located anywhere on your local system; you need only indicate in the multiPhate.config file the full path/filename for each database.
 Remember, the pVOGs and Phantome data sets are included in the multiPhATE distribution in the Databases/ folder, but you will need to run makeblastdb to render the datasets blast-able (`$ makeblastdb -help`).
 If you will be running hmmscan, then you will need to format the pVOG and VOG databases accordingly:

 ```